dnlrsr/subarr/README.md

 ### Notes

 ⚠️ **YouTubarr currently does not implement any sort of authetication.
 It is highly recommended that you do not expose your instance to the internet (or, at least, put it behind a form of authentication like nginx or Cloudflare)** ⚠️

+YouTubarr is NOT intended to do the following:
+- Index an entire channel/playlist or get "older" videos.
+YouTubarr's RSS approach is specifically for "subscriptions": new video is posted, take some action
+- Media management.
+Once YouTubarr kicks off the post-processor (like yt-dlp), its job is done.
+Use Plex/Jellyfin/etc or another one of the linked solutions above if you require more control over your media

 ### Current features